-This has led many organizations to create a 360-degree view of their customers in order to understand their needs better.
+This has led many organizations to create a 360-degree view of their customers to understand their needs better.
 This is supported by a 360-degree product view that must be employed to create relevant customer-centric experiences such as unified retail commerce.

 However, to achieve this, all the above components must interact with behavioral data assets – including transactional, interactional, observational, unstructured data, and analytics.
 This will then help assess the impact and effectiveness of product information across many context variations.

-Now, what we have as an end result is a product information intelligence that powers the end-to-end Product Experience Management.
+Now, what we have as an end result is product information intelligence that powers end-to-end Product Experience Management.
 Today, not many organizations have been able to understand and deploy this complex architecture of components fully.
 Still, we see this as a strong building block for anyone looking to implement a solid and trustworthy PXM for their end shoppers.